John Molesworth (priest): Career

+Quakerism

 A few months later (3 March 1840), Howley presented Molesworth to Rochdale.
 He succeeded the absentee vicar William Robert Hay.
-Dissenters, led John Bright, were campaigning for the abolition of church rates.
-Eventually Molesworth had to concede that the issue was a lost cause.
-He bore down on the church's leaseholders of its property, who had not to built on the land in line with their covenants, and was then able to promote church building by matching new funds with those of parishioners, Four churches so endowed were added to the existing 14.
+Dissenters, led by John Bright—the "daughty quaker leader"—were campaigning for the abolition of church rates.
+Initially battling Bright, Molesworth would eventually support Quakerism, but had to concede that the rates issue was a lost cause.
+Bright had commended Molesworth's vigorous and determined fight which was not 'surpassed in any other parish in the kingdom'.
+Bright was also a friend of Molesworth's son William Nassau Molesworth, the politically radical high churchman.
+John Molesworth's relentless attack on the church's leaseholders of its property, who were not to build on the land in line with their covenants, resulted in the promotion of church building by matching new funds with those of parishioners.
+Thus, 'four churches so endowed were added to the existing fourteen'.

 Molesworth also rebuilt Rochdale Grammar School and built parish schools.
 The value of the living increased with the spread of factories over the vicarage estate, the railway station and the canal terminus.
 In 1866, when his income had reached £5,000, Molesworth promoted the Rochdale Vicarage Act, by which 13 chapels of ease became better-endowed parish churches.

 On a number of fronts, Molesworth wrote controversial letters and tracts, and he fell out with James Prince Lee, his bishop.
 The last years of his life were spent in comparative peace.
 He died on 21 April 1877, and was buried at St. Martin's, Castleton Moor.
 His views and character resembled those of Walter Farquhar Hook.

 Works

 Molesworth wrote a reply to John Davison's Inquiry into the Origin and Intent of Primitive Sacrifice (1826), prompted by Thomas Rennell, Dean of Winchester.
 At Canterbury, during the period of the Great Reform Bill, his controversial talents were recognised.

-Besides sermons and pamphlets, Molesworth published The Rick-burners, a novel.
+Besides sermons and pamphlets, Molesworth published a novel, The Rick-burners.
 He edited and wrote most of The Penny Sunday Reader for five years.
 He was a friend of Hugh James Rose, and contributed to The British Magazine and Encyclopaedia Metropolitana, of which Rose was editor.